kakkad911/Community-Articles/Content Contribution Requirement/README.md

 ## XinFin Network

-Bounty Lanuch Press Release draft. reference website: https://xinfin.org/bounty.php
+Press Release draft for "XinFin Bounty Lanuch". reference website for content: https://xinfin.org/bounty.php

-How to setup Masternode.
+How to Article..
+"How to setup XinFin Masternode".
 Guide to setup masternode with screen shot Refernce : https://xinfin.org/setup-masternode.php

-How to use XinFin Wallet with various institutional usecase
+How to Article..
+"How to use XinFin Wallet" with various institutional and real world usecase

-DPoS Artcile with KYC importance.
+Medium Article "DPoS Artcile with KYC importance."

-Video Requirement:
+Video Creation Requirement:
-How to setup Masternode.
+How to Video..How to setup Masternode.
 Guide to setup masternode Video Refernce : https://xinfin.org/setup-masternode.php

 ### How to Contribute: